-Structural engineers design structures to withstand stresses and pressures, such as weather and human use.
-They ensure buildings and other structures do not bend, twist, collapse or vibrate and remain strong and secure throughout their use.
+Structural engineers design structures to withstand stresses and pressures imposed through environmental conditions and human use.
+They ensure buildings and other structures do not deflect, rotate, vibrate excessively or collapse and that they remain stable and secure throughout their use.

-Structural engineers have to choose appropriate materials, such as bricks, concrete, wood and metal, to meet design specifications.
+Structural engineers have to choose appropriate materials, such as concrete, steel, timber and masonry, to meet design specifications.
 When construction has begun, they are often involved in inspecting the work and advising contractors.

-Tasks may vary depending on the structure being worked on and size of the team, but typically include:
+Tasks may vary depending on the structure being worked on and size of the team, but can include:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.